gkrishnaks/WaybackEverywhere-Firefox/README.md

 *   Upon install, a set of predefined rules are loaded into the Excludes List.
 This is to provide a starting point for the users.
 This list is prepared by the developer(s) of this addon on purely technical basis:
 *   Some sites that are excluded from Wayback Machine - quora.com for example
 *   Some sites that use robots.txt file on server to exclude themselves from Wayback Machine - smithsonianmag.com, for example
 *   Some sites that may need login, as Wayback Machine archives public pages only.
-For example, docs.google.com or paypal.com , or some sites that host video content which may not work in Waymachine Archived version like youtube.com or vimeo.com
+For example, docs.google.com or paypal.com , or some sites that host video content which may not work in Wayback machine Archived version like youtube.com or vimeo.com
 *   Some sites that may not work fine with Wayback Machine - ft.com for example.
 *   Some URL shortener sites.
 *   Some Search engines to help the user avoid seeing Wayback redirects when she searches